davekilian/primer/basic/prog.md

 ---
 layout: chapter
-title: A Basic Sketch&#58; Programmability
+title: A First Sketch&#58; Programmability
 ---

 To make our calculator programmable, we first have to answer a more basic question: what does a program even look like, anyways?